-In fiscal 2018, our largest client accounted for 10.94% of our total revenues and our five largest clients together accounted for 22.26% of our total revenues.
+In fiscal 2020, none of the customers accounted for revenue more than 10%.
 The services we offer for specific clients are likely to vary from year to year.
 Thus, a major client in one year may not provide the same level of revenues in a subsequent year.
 A number of factors other than our performance could cause the loss of or reduction in business or revenue from a client, and these factors are not predictable.
-For example, a client may demand price reductions, change its outsourcing strategy or move work in-house.
+For example, a client may demand price reductions, change its outsourcing strategy or move work inhouse.
 If we lose one of our major clients or if one of our major clients significantly reduces its volume of business with us, our revenues and profitability could be reduced.